Bodegas Berceo Winery

 This is the only winery still standing and fully functioning in Cuevas street, where all Haro wineries were established in the past.

 The winery was constructed taking advantage of the natural slope of the mountain, with 5 levels of production, following the style of the most renowned châteaux of Bordeaux.
 It is the only vertical designed winery of Haro still functioning since its foundation.

 The wine cellars of the winery take the place of the ancient underground galleries of Haro’s castle, built in the Middle Age.

 The name Berceo is heavily linked with the History and culture of our country.
-The winery take the name of the monk and poet of the XIII century who lived in the Monastery of Suso, in La Rioja, called Gonzalo de Berceo.
+The winery takes the name of the monk and poet of the XIII century who lived in the Monastery of Suso, in La Rioja, called Gonzalo de Berceo.

 Gonzalo de Berceo was the first who dared to write the first rhymes in Spanish language.
-Curiously, those first foundational words mentioned the wine (vino).
+Curiously, those first foundational words mentioned wine (vino).

 “Quiero fer una prosa en román paladino,